 On October 19, 2018 Golnaz Sherafatipour defended her thesis in Sønderborg.

-Golnaz will proceed as a Postdoc at IMEC in Belgium.
+At the moment Golnaz is a visiting researcher at IMEC in Belgium.

 Over the past three decades, tremendous amount of research has been devoted to the field of renewable energy in order to reduce our dependence on fossil fuels.
 Among them, organic (OSC) and perovskite (PSC) solar cells have gained enormous attention as they offer unique advantages compared to the traditional silicon solar cells, such as low fabrication cost, mechanical flexibility, light-‐weight modules and semi-‐transparency.
 These unique properties offer a wide range of applications and integration schemes, which make this field of research even more exciting.
 OSC and PSC